visit Africa, visit Uganda, visit Sipi falls

-At Kitara Foundation for Regional Tourism we are passionate about tourism at two regional levels; the Kitara region of Western Uganda and the East African Community as a region.
+At Kitara Foundation for Regional Tourism we are passionate about tourism at two regional levels; the Kitara region and the East African Community as a region.

 In regional tourism we refer to regional and rural tourism.
 Regional tourism is tourism concentrated in a region.
 A region is an area that can be distinguished from other areas by its own cultures and structure.